Impact of Medium Anisotropy on Quarkonium Dissociation and Regeneration: Summary

 Our findings reveal distinct effects of medium anisotropy and RDE on the dissociation and regeneration of $J/\psi$ and $\Upsilon$(1S).
 Notably, $\Upsilon$(1S) dissociation is enhanced in the presence of anisotropy at all temperature levels, while $J/\psi$ is more profoundly affected at higher temperatures and lower transverse momentum ($p_{T}$) values.
 The influence of anisotropy on the regeneration of $J/\psi$ is marginal, whereas $\Upsilon$(1S) regeneration is particularly dependent on the degree of medium anisotropy.
 We have observed that medium anisotropy increases and supports particle dissociation by reducing its binding strength within the QGP medium as it alters the particle's potential.
 Therefore, if the medium is anisotropic, then quarkonia states become more vulnerable and can have a higher decay width than an isotropic medium.\\

-The primary objective of this study was to elucidate the effects of medium anisotropy at various temperatures and on various dissociation mechanisms.
-These insights can serve as corrections for future investigations into the suppression of bottomonium and charmonium in heavy-ion collisions at facilities such as RHIC at Brookhaven National Laboratory (BNL) and LHC at the European Organization for Nuclear Research (CERN).
-As the future upgrades at the LHC focus on the measurement of heavy flavors (along with some others) with increased low-$p_{T}$ reach and vertexing efficiencies close to the interaction point; this study will help the theoretical model tuning to have a better understanding of quarkonia production dynamics at the RHIC and LHC energies.
+The primary objective of this study was to elucidate the effects of medium anisotropy at the recombination process at various temperatures.
+These insights can serve as corrections for future investigations into the total survival probability of bottomonium and charmonium in heavy-ion collisions at facilities such as RHIC at Brookhaven National Laboratory (BNL) and LHC at the European Organization for Nuclear Research (CERN).
+As the future upgrades at the LHC focus on the measurement of heavy flavors (along with some others) with increased low-$p_{T}$ reach and vertexing efficiencies close to the interaction point, this study will help the theoretical model tuning to better understand quarkonia production/decay dynamics at the RHIC and LHC energies.

+Lastly, an outstanding article investigated the regeneration of bottomonia through an open quantum systems approach \cite{Brambilla:2023hkw}, and we duly recognize the sophistication of this method.
+However, our current approach diverges slightly, and we have yet to derive the survival probability, as it demands additional models beyond our present scope.
+Consequently, it proves challenging to furnish a direct comparison with the open system approach.
+Thus, we defer this aspect to future extensions of our work, enabling a thorough comparison with the open system approach.